How Can You Create an Income Bridge to Delay SS?

 Why Delay Claiming Social Security?

-For many, retiring early is the dream.
-But claiming Social Security at 62 results in a substantial permanent reduction in SS monthly payments compared to claiming at 70.
-Remember: those SS monthly payments are guaranteed for life and inflation protected — you want to maximize those if you can.
 For a married couple, the larger SS payment will continue as long as either partner is alive, so it is doubly important to maximize the larger SS payment.
 However, it is often fine for the lower-earning spouse to claim SS early, since this will have a minimal impact on their long-term cash flow and can provide needed income while the higher-earning spouse is waiting to claim SS.
 The recommendation for the higher-earning spouse to delay claiming SS while the lower-earning spouse claims early does not really depend on which spouse has the longer life expectancy — the surviving spouse will always get the higher SS benefit, regardless of which spouse earned it.

 The Social Security Delay Comparison